themeblvd/theme-blvd-layout-builder/readme.txt

 = 2.0.9 - XX/XX/XXXX =

 * Added: More accuracy for opacity selections.
+* Improved: Elements and sample layouts sorted alphabetically, after merged with client-API.

 = 2.0.8 - 07/06/2015 =